-We have worked with a huge number of organisations and individuals over the last twenty four years.
+We have worked with a number of organisations and individuals over the last twenty four years.
 We provide guidance and advice, help in capacity building, training, facilitate cross sector collaboration and act as a central point for relevant and timely information and advice to voluntary sector groups in Newham.

 Here are a few examples of the people we have worked with and the profound effect we have.

 Click the boxes below to hear first hand from our service users:

 What we did: We started working with Yvonne in 2009.
 Yvonne came to us in the early stages of her journey into setting Survivors Together up as a registered charity, we offered consultation and advice services, helping her through the process resulting in ST becoming a registered charity by the end of that year.
 In 2011 Yvonne requested our help again, this time ST needed some help with a funding bid they wanted to submit to The Big Lottery Fund.
 We helped Yvonne through the application process, helping practically with reviewing the document making changes and advising.
 Early in 2014 Survivors Together were successful in winning the three year piece of funding.
 We continue to work with Yvonne and her team at Survivors together who have recently secured funding for the next five years.
 We are currently in the process of conducting an evaluation and impact report for the group.

 What they do: Survivors together are a small, charitable organisation based in EastLondon who provide regular social activities for women survivors of sexual abuse.
 They have worked with, had a real impact on the lives of 69 women over the last three years, the work they do makes a real change to thos who have been affected by these issues and is often a much needed life line.
 ST have plans to work with up to and over 100 women in the next five years – offering real support and help to those who are in real need.
 We are honoured to be a contributing factor in the success of the group in the past, the present and in the future.

 Listen to what Yvonne has to say about working with the Community Involvement Unit.